rust-lang/rust/doc/tutorial-tasks.md

 # fn some_other_expensive_computation() {}
 ~~~~

 Let's examine this example in detail.
-The `let` statement first creates a
+First, the `let` statement creates a
-stream for sending and receiving integers (recall that `let` can be
+stream for sending and receiving integers (the left-hand side of the `let`,
-used for destructuring patterns, in this case separating a tuple into
+`(chan, port)`, is an example of a *destructuring let*: the pattern separates
-its component parts).
+a tuple into its component parts).

 ~~~~
 # use pipes::{stream, Chan, Port};
 let (chan, port): (Chan<int>, Port<int>) = stream();
 ~~~~

-The channel will be used by the child task to send data to the parent task,
+The child task will use the channel to send data to the parent task,
 which will wait to receive the data on the port.
 The next statement
 spawns the child task.